CYMODEV/Digital-Purse-Platform-/README.md

 **The standard for Digital Bearer Instruments & Skeuomorphic Finance.**

 > **Notice:** This repository contains high-level documentation and public interfaces for the ePurse ecosystem.
-The core cryptographic implementations and rendering engines are currently closed-source pending patent finalization (USPTO App.
-No. [Pending]).
+The core cryptographic implementations and rendering engines are currently closed-source pending patent finalization.

 ---

 ## 📖 Executive Summary
-ePurse is a financial technology platform that bridges the gap between the tactile psychology of physical cash and the efficiency of blockchain settlement.
+Digital Purse is a financial technology platform that bridges the gap between the tactile psychology of physical cash and the efficiency of blockchain settlement.
 By tokenizing USD reserves into **Visual Bearer Assets**, we reintroduce the "sensation of value" to the digital economy.

-### 💎 The Value Proposition
+###  The Value Proposition
 * **For Users:** A wallet that feels like a wallet.
 No abstract numbers; just a physics-enabled stack of bills you can swipe, count, and hold.
 * **For Merchants:** Settlement at the speed of cash.
 Zero chargebacks, <1% fees, and instant finality.
 * **For the Unbanked:** A "Cash-Like" experience that works fully offline, requiring no bank account or credit history.

 ---

-## ⚡ Key Capabilities
+##  Key Capabilities

 ### 1. Skeuomorphic Visualization Engine™
 Unlike traditional wallets that display a database integer (e.g., "$50.00"), ePurse renders value as distinct, interactive 3D objects.